crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Enable usage metrics to gain visibility: monitor incoming traffic and blocked threats for better security insights.

-***

-`Usage Metrics → Push usage metrics each`

-Metrics are pushed to the Local API every X seconds (depending on the WordPress cron management).

-As metrics are saved in cache, bouncer will also push metrics before cache is cleared.
+If this option is enabled, a cron job will push usage metrics to the Local API every 15 minutes.

 **N.B** : There is also a push button if you want to push usage metrics manually.